Viva Football: Gameplay

-The game features every international team between the 1958 World Cup and the 1998 World Cup, a total of 1,035 teams and 16,544 real life players.
+The game features every international team which played the FIFA World Cup and their qualifiers between the 1958 and the 1998 World Cups, a total of 1,035 teams and 16,544 real life players, including lists of starters, substitutes and national reserves for all teams.
 Players can choose from friendly mode which allows you to select any team and create your own matchups to play against the computer or a friend, or a History mode which allowed players to participate in any World Cup from 1958 to 1998 or to pit teams from any period against one another.
 They can also play in a Training mode to practise their skills.
 Players are also able to perform different goal celebrations when they score.

 There was no commentary in the game, with the game instead featuring an 'PlayerChat audio engine' in which the players shout phrases such as "To me!" and "Through ball".
-The language of the player's speech can be altered in options which included the chance for the players to speak in their own native language.
+The language of the players' speech can be altered in options which included the chance for the players to speak in their own native language.